natanalt/zenit/src/zenit_lua/lua/README.txt

 > Zenit Notes
   -----------
-  Note: the notes are outdated, as the Lua approach has been changing a lot.
-Someday I'll rewrite them lol ~nat

-  This is slightly modified Lua 5.0.2 (same version as used by SWBF2, but Pandemic applied slight mods), just with most non-interpreter files removed.
-The only files remaining are:
+  This is a slightly modified distribution of Lua 5.0.2 (same version as used by BF2, although Pandemic modified it a bit in their builds).
+A lot of it has been removed, leaving only basic stuff like the main VM or the standard Lua library.
+Additionally a few small changes have been made (see lzenit.h and lzenit.c files)
-   * core Lua sources
-   * public Lua headers
-   * the Lua standard library

-  An important factor is the target architecture.
-SWBF2 ships its Lua scripts as precompiled chunks, which contain their VM assumptions in their headers.
-Those are, unfortunately, target specific, and depend on values of int and size_t (4 bytes each).

-  A second, smaller modification was reformatting the source tree using clang-foramt, with the default Webkit preset, to make it a bit easier on the eyes.

-  Build used in SWBF2 may have been at least partially modified:
-   * size of the Lua number type was changed from 8 to 4 (double -> float most likely)

-  Lua is compiled from the build.rs script in the repo root directory.
+  The library is compiled by zenit_lua's build.rs script.

-  Notes:
-   * apply macro TRUST_BINARIES

   If you want to read the documentation of Lua 5.0.2, you can download the official distribution and get it from there: